St Mary’s School, Gerrards Cross

-Aside from the fitness suite and trampolines there’s a brand new astroturf planned for 2020, and a breadth of sports offering that has seen girls reach the national finals in gymnastics, badminton and athletics, though with a bijou outside area clearly the majority of facilities are offsite.
+Aside from the fitness suite and trampolines there’s a brand new astroturf planned, and a breadth of sports offering that has seen girls reach the national finals in gymnastics, badminton and athletics, though with a bijou outside area clearly the majority of facilities are offsite.
 2019 saw the first dedicated sports awards presentation at the school, a hint at the priority now being given an area previously underdeveloped.

 MUSIC AND DRAMA

 Performing arts are a particular strength of this school, and perhaps due to the small student numbers, staff and parents are also involved – the chemistry teacher plays cello and head of drama plays the flute in the orchestra, and there’s a community choir that includes parents, governors, staff and girls, in addition to school choirs.
 Ensembles on offer include Swing Band, Flute Ensemble, Clarinet Choir, Classical Guitar Ensemble, Senior Orchestra and a Chamber Group.
 Drama is very popular here, with the vast majority of the girls taking part in productions (either back of house or jazz handing it on the stage), 14% of the girls take part in LAMDA exams and the prep and senior schools each on 4 shows per year.

 With 12 per cent of sixth formers applying for Oxbridge in 2018 and 2019 despite its non-selective cohort , St Mary’s clearly caters well on academics, with the majority being core subjects, thoug you can also take the likes of Business Economics, Media Studies, IT, Textiles, PE and Religious Studies here.